 *Note: Lobola is traditional practice in which a man pays his fiancée’s family for her hand in marriage as an indication he able to support her, and to bring the two families together.

 I went to Newtown in CBD (Central Business District) Johannesburg for the 5th annual Back to the City event.
 Newtown is traditionally known to be the arty side of town, which is very appropriate for the music event.
 Back to the City is a Kwaito and hip-hop event that showcases South Africa’s local talent pool and celebrates the blooming youth culture in SA.
 Everyone from musicians, skaters, dancers, graffiti artists, hipsters, rastas, and musicians went to enjoy the festivities.
-There were probably over 1500 people in attendance for the 12-hour event.
+There were probably over 1500 people in attendance for the best online casino 12-hour event.